 Does Being High Count as Drunk Driving?

 Yes, being high on any drug is considered the same as drunk driving.
 Under Georgia law, the terminology is driving while under the influence or driving while intoxicated, which applies equally to any drug or alcohol.
-Any drug that makes you a less safe driver would qualify as a drunk driving case.
+Any drug that makes you a less safe driver would qualify as a DUI case.

 Can I Sue the Other Driver if They Were on Prescription Medications?